rubyonrailsfourbook/book/05-user-model/01-user-model-overview.markdown

 ## Overview
 The user model.

+## Stories Covered
+* As a user I want my password encrypted before being saved into the database
+* As a user I want validations so that I do not forget any important information when creating my account

 ### Creating the Model
 Before we start any major changes we should switch to a topic branch as explained in the git section of this book.